PoCInnovation/Pool2023/Software/day04/1 - Auth/Golang/README.md

     - Send back `Bad Request`

 - Create a route **GET** `/me-jwt`
-  - If the header stors a token
+  - If the header stores a token
-    - Returns the authentificated user informations if it exists
+    - Returns the authenticated user information if it exists
     - Returns the status `401` and the message `Unauthorized` in the other case
   - If there is no given token
     - Returns the status `403` and the message `Forbidden`